-Jeffrey Smith, Ph.D., Chair

-William Attenweiler, Ph.D., Graduate Program Director
+Jeffrey Smith, Ph.D., Chair Philip Moberg, Ph.D., Graduate Program Director

-The Total Worker Health Certificate is an 18 credit hour certificate that focuses on safety, health and wellness issues in the workplace.
+The Total Worker Health Certificate is an 18 credit hour certificate that focuses on safety, health and well-being in the workplace.
 It emphasizes applying scientific findings to various workplace settings in order to improve employee and organizational health.